lemonthehedgie/lemonthehedgie/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning css js and html to moke my own wordle
 - 💞️ I’m looking to collaborate on anything fun C:
-- 📫 How to reach me cutebunyplz@gmail.com prob

 <!---
 lemonthehedgie/lemonthehedgie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.